CSMU-IGEM/Circular-DNA/README.md

 nons = ''

 ```
-For the parameters used in our code, we first create lists for probe sequence complementary, probe binding site, circular probe, and functionless sequence bases. <br/>

 ### Probe Design
+For the Circular DNA Probe Design, we considered the complementary and reverse complementary sequence for the immobilisation probe and its binding site.

 ```